 The next gardening blunder explores what’s really bugging your garden, and we’ll find out whether insects are to blame for your garden’s demise.

 It may be one of your goals to eliminate insects from our vegetable gardens in order to grow a successful vegetable garden plot.
 Don’t get me wrong, I’ve gotten rid of more than a few bugs.
 However, it’s a mistake to see all insects as the enemy and set out to eliminate anything that moves.
 I believe in living and letting live.
 The processes of a healthy plant will discourage insects by preventing them from getting inside – a healthy plant has its own mechanisms for keeping insects away.
 If your plants are suffering from insect infestation, check them for stress, such as overheating or inadequate watering.

 Feeding Plants Instead of the Soil

-The preceding gardening blunder examined the importance of planting at the proper time, today we’ll take a look at mistakes that gardeners make which can lead to problems with excessive weed growth.
+Following up on the previous gardening blunder about planting at the right time, today we’ll explore gardening mistakes that lead to excessive weed growth.

 Bad Weed Management

 Some gardeners believe that physically removing weeds from their gardens is the only way to get rid of them.
 Weeds can ruin your vegetable gardening experience much more easily than you might think.